lildude/gonefora.run/_posts/2015-02-08-first-test-of-london-training.md

 published: true
 ---
 The first test of my London Marathon training is today: the [Wokingham Half Marathon](http://www.wokinghamhalfmarathon.co.uk/).
 I'm not expecting to get under 80 mins, but it'll be interesting to see how close I get with a steady planned race.

+**Update:** My training is definitely on track.
+Pretty chuffed with my 1:21:03 chip time.
+I think I might be able to dip under 80mins next month.